pphopkins/samsung_data_coursera/code_book.md

 Describes the content of "tidy.txt" file in this repository

--   The description of the original features can be found in "features_info.txt" file that is present in the dowloaded zip file
+-   The description of the original features can be found in "features_info.txt" file that is present in the downloaded zip file

 -   The units of the features remained the same as in the original